planetfederal/workshops/workshops/data_configs/sphinx/source/vector.rst

 This will filter and render just the motorways instead of all roads in the layer.
 Although the number of roads rendered will be much smaller, you might notice that the response time is more or less the same.
 Applying the filter has not a significant effect on performance.

-Now let's put the shapefile into PostGIS and connect it t GeoServer.
-Open a layer preview and browse the layer, checking the response times once again.
-You will notice the response times are similar to those of the shapefile-based layer, but this time applying the filter has some effect on the response time.
+Finally, if you had put that data into a PostGIS database, fine-tuned it (as we will explain later on) connected it to GeoServer, you would notice that the response times would be similar to those of the shapefile-based layer, but when applying the filter the response would be faster.

 Here is an explanation of these differences that can be found between the three stores, and that will help us move forward and understand how to optimize Geoserver for a particular dataset.